edubkendo/firstApp/README.md

 If it's running, go check out your site!

+Mine is at http://empty-fog-4813.herokuapp.com though it doesn't do anything.

-*If at any point the push to heroku hangs or fails because of the forever
+*If at any point the push to heroku hangs or fails because of the forever*

-module, just ctrl-c after waiting a reasonable amount of time and try again.
+*module, just ctrl-c after waiting a reasonable amount of time and try again.
 It may take a few tries.*